mdernovoi/data-analysis-platform/doc/provision.md

 ## Deploy the platform

-> **NOTE**: Both the *Service* and *Runner* subsystems can be deployed on the same host.
+> **NOTE**: Both the `service-host` and `runner-host` subsystems can be deployed on the same host.
 However, an installation on different machines is recommended to preserve the functionality of `service-host` services in case the `runner-host` crashes due to computation errors (e.g., out-of-memory error).

 ### Service host